ndd21/PHYS281/docs/demo-terminal.md

     Open this by either:

-    * clicking the Windows start :fontawesome-brands-windows: button and scroll to find "Anaconda Powershell Prompt (anaconda3)" within the "Anaconda3 (64-bit)" menu;
+    * clicking the Windows start :fontawesome-brands-windows: button and scrolling to find "Anaconda Powershell Prompt (anaconda3)" within the "Anaconda3 (64-bit)" menu;
     * or, searching for "PowerShell" in the search bar and selecting "Anaconda Powershell Prompt".

     ![Anaconda Powershell](img/anaconda-powershell.png)